sketchytech/Aldwych_JSON_Swift/README.md

           iT.outputJSON()
       }
 It's an example of how the data can be filtered but still renconstituted.
+Note: an explanation of the logic and also suitable patterns for building new types for other APIs is planned.